julionm/rust-studies/README.md

   - are allowed to be null
   - dont implement any automatic cleanup
   - aren't guaranteed to point to valid memory

 ---

+### macros lessons

+The term `macro` is used to define four differente things
+- *declarative* macros with `macro_rules!`
+- custom `#[derive]` macros that specify code added with the `derive` attribute used on structs and enums
+- attribute-like macros that defines custom attributes usable on any item
+- function-like macros that look like function calls but operate on the tokens specified as their argument

+- "macros are a way of writing code that writes other code, which is known as *metaprogramming*"
+- macros are expanded before the compiler interprets the meaning of the code, making it possible to implement traits on types, a function can't because it's called in runtime
+- macros can receive a variable number of parameters
+- macros have to be brought into scope *before* the calls to them

+---